windy/lina_example/README.md

 The site of http://linarb.org

-This is a lina example & document project, lina is a Restful API provider based on Ruby on Rails.
+This is a lina example & document project, lina is a RESTful API provider based on Ruby on Rails.

 about lina see more: https://github.com/windy/lina